Information for Aging Parents Whose Adult Child Has Never Left Home…

-Not everyone becomes an empty-nester.
+Not everyone or every couple becomes an empty-nester.
 There’s another group of parents who will never experience their child fully self-supporting.
-It is not uncommon for a parent in their 50's, 60's, 70's or even 80's who is still the primary caregiver for a child who is chronically disabled.
-Those parents live in fear of the day that they will die and their special needs child(ren) may survive them and face a future without the loving protection of a parent.
+It is not uncommon for a parent in their 50’s, 60’s, 70’s or even 80’s who is still the primary caregiver for a child who is chronically disabled.
+Those parents live in fear of the day they will die and their special needs child(ren) survive them and face a future without the loving protection of their parent.
 A special needs child requires careful planning.

-This type of disability is really quite common.
 “Developmental disabilities” are severe chronic conditions caused by mental and/or physical impairments.
 Individuals affected by such challenges may be so profoundly impacted that they will never be able to function independently.
-Most of these physical and mental issues are in evidence long before a child reaches the age of 22.
-These disabilities will last the lifetime of the affected person.
+Most of these physical, mental and emotional issues are in evidence long before a child reaches the age of 22.
+These disabilities will last the lifetime of the person.

-So how can a parent be assured that a disabled special needs child will be taken care of after the parent is gone?
+So how can a parent be assured that a disabled adult child will be taken care of after the parent is gone?
 Some attorneys will recommend that you leave everything to another, non-disabled child, to care for the disabled sibling.
 This passing of the torch is unfair and in many ways ill-advised.
-Far better is the creation of a NJ special needs trust specifically for the benefit of your disabled child.
-You can protect your disabled adult child!
-Learn how.
+I’ll help you make the right decision and protect your child, sibling and/or loved one.
+I’m a father of four.
+I love my boys.
+I want the best for them.
+I’ll be the same way with your family and loved one… sincere, compassionate and understanding.
+Together we’ll come up with the right decisions and plan.